korningf/aegis-vault/README.md

 Aegis-Vault and Aegis-Agent are an agnostic POSIX secrets-vault and secure-agent.

-Aegis is a secure secrets vault aka key-store, password=store or password manager.
+Aegis is a secure secrets vault aka key-store, password-store or password manager.

-While there are many UI vase password stores like KeePass KeepassX, KeePassXC, etc.
+While there are many UI-based password stores like KeePass KeepassX, KeePassXC, etc,

-Aedis is differenet in that it is based on a lightweight minimal GNU POSIX sheel.
+Aegis is different in that it is based on a lightweight minimal GNU POSIX shell.

-It is suited for backend servers, virtual machines, containers, embeded systems.
+It is suited for backend servers, virtual machines, containers, embedded systems.

 Ie doesn't rely on a UI, and once configured can be fully scripted and autmated.

-It only depends on base tools: password-store, gnupg, git, ssh, sshpass, aws.
+It only depends on base tools: ssh, git, tree, gnupg, pass, sshpass, aws-cli, etc.